John Popper: Acting and media appearances

-Popper is known for singing the song "But Anyway" in the Farrelly Brothers comedy Kingpin, starring Woody Harrelson, Randy Quaid, and Vanessa Angel.

-He had a speaking guest role in an episode of the sitcom Roseanne as a musician similar to himself.
-He appeared on episode 30 of Space Ghost Coast to Coast as a musical guest as well as featuring as a guest on the IFC television comedy series Z Rock.
-On the show, he plays himself and befriends the band, ZO2, helping them get a record deal.
-He also performed the Star-Spangled Banner prior to game 4 of the 1996 World Series.

 Popper has provided narration for art projects produced by his friends, including Das Clown, an award-winning short film in slideshow style that was screened at the Sundance Film Festival.

-He served as host of the third annual Jammy awards in 2002.

-He has been a recurring guest on Howard Stern's and Bill Maher's shows and sat in with the CBS Orchestra on the Late Show with David Letterman on occasion.
-In 2009, he sat in with the Roots on an episode of Late Night with Jimmy Fallon.
-Popper performed "Something Sweet" with the Duskray Troubadours on the TBS show Lopez Tonight on March 1, 2011.
-He also sat in with the house band for the closing number of the show.

 In 2016, Popper, along with the rest of Blues Traveler, made a cameo appearance in The Meddler.

 In 2018, Popper appeared in the "Fully Vested" episode of Pawn Stars.

 Personal life

-Since the success of Blues Traveler, Popper has lived in various locations, including rural Pennsylvania and New Orleans.
 On November 23, 2015, Popper and his then-wife Jordan Auleb had their first child, a daughter; the couple divorced in 2018.

-In October 1992, Popper was involved in a traffic collision on a motorcycle while traveling to a studio to record for Blues Traveler's third album.
-The crash put him in a wheelchair for several months, but Popper continued touring with the band performing in a wheelchair.

 In 1999, he suffered a near-fatal heart attack brought on by years of compulsive overeating (he had been diagnosed with diabetes a few years earlier).
 Doctors at Cedars-Sinai Medical Center performed an emergency angioplasty, which saved Popper's life; he had 95% arterial blockage.
 Popper later underwent gastric bypass surgery and lost a significant amount of weight.

 Popper has a tattoo across his chest that says "I WANT TO BE BRAVE", written backwards.

 In August 2016, he announced a pending surgical procedure to repair collapsed vertebrae in his neck, necessitating the postponement and cancellation of some Blues Traveler shows.